dotnet/docs/docs/standard/base-types/character-classes-in-regular-expressions.md

 manager: "wpickett"
 ---
 # Character Classes in Regular Expressions
 <a name="Top"></a> A character class defines a set of characters, any one of which can occur in an input string for a match to succeed.
-The regular expression language in the .NET Framework supports the following character classes:
+The regular expression language in .NET supports the following character classes:

 -   Positive character groups.
 A character in the input string must match one of a specified set of characters.
 For more information, see [Positive Character Group](#PositiveGroup).